florian-rieder/semantic-anchoring-memory/README.md

 The goal of this project is to give a long-term memory to a conversational LLM.
 The aim is to reproduce the architecture outlined in Landwehr et al. (2023) [[1](#references)] to use as a baseline, and to create a new memory creation pipeline based on the storage of atomic facts in the form of semantic triplets, which could allow for a memory which captures the rich relationships between concepts and entities.

 ## Task list

 ### General
 - [x] Chat with the user in the command line
+- [x] Chat in a web interface

 ### Reproducing Landwehr et al.
 - [x] Extract facts from texts
-- [ ] Store facts as memories **beforehand** in a persistent vector store
+- [x] Store facts as memories in a persistent vector store
-- [ ] Recall relevant stored facts during a conversation
+- [x] Recall relevant stored facts during a conversation
-- [ ] Generate responses using these facts
+- [x] Generate responses using these facts

 ### Semantic Memory
 - [x] Create a custom Memory module